Killing of Jeffrey Doucet: Killing of Doucet

 On March 16, 1984, Doucet was flown back to Louisiana to face trial.
 He arrived at Baton Rouge Metropolitan Airport and was led in handcuffs by police officers through the airport at around 9:30 p.m., where Plauché was waiting for Doucet.

 An employee of the local ABC affiliate, WBRZ-TV, had told Plauché when Doucet would be arriving at the airport.
 A news crew from WBRZ was waiting for Doucet and had set up their cameras to record his arrival.
 Opposite the news crew was a bank of payphones, where Plauché waited while talking to his best friend on a telephone with his back turned.
-He wore a baseball cap and sunglasses so that no one would recognize him, and tracked the reflection of the camera lights on the wall as they panned toward him recording Doucet.
+He wore a baseball cap and sunglasses as a disguise so that no one would see and recognize him, and tracked the reflection of the camera lights on the wall as they panned toward him recording Doucet.

 As Doucet was escorted through the airport, he passed the news crew who were taping the scene.
-He then walked past Plauché, who fired at the right side of Doucet's head at close range.
+He then walked past Plauché, who aimed his weapon and fired at the right side of Doucet's head at close range.
 Doucet fell to the floor, bleeding from a wound near his right ear.
 Plauché placed the telephone receiver down before a police officer restrained him and removed the gun from his hand as the other attended to Doucet.
 The officers who grabbed hold of Plauché recognized him.
 They kept him pinned against the bank of telephones, asking him, "Gary, why?
 Why, Gary?"
 The incident was captured on video.
-Doucet fell into a coma, and died the next day.
+Doucet fell into a coma and was rushed to the hospital, where he died the next day.